-The first aider should observe carefully, think clearly and act quickly.
-He should be calm, cool and confident.
+The first aider should observe carefully, think clearly, and act quickly.
+He should be calm, cool, and confident.
 He should not get excited.
-He should ask someone to call a doctor/inform hospital immediately giving some details of cases involved.
+He should ask someone to call a doctor/inform hospital immediately giving some details of the cases involved.
 While waiting for the doctor, he should give first aid methodically.

 Dr. Y. N.Sinha, Dy.
 Director (Medical) of CLI, Mumbai explains the general meaning of FIRST AID

 - Inform the doctor.

 - Shock prevention or treatment.